zw-zack/tweet-react/README.md

 Here is what the original timeline looks like:
 ![](twitter.png)

-Let's look at the object in our file:
+Let's look at the object for a single tweet in our file:
 ```
 {
     "created_at":"Tue May 01 05:49:13 +0000 2018",